ibm-cloud-docs/openshift/openshift_storage_odf_understand.md

 :   In [Classic clusters]{: tag-classic-inf} or environments with local storage, leverage the auto discovery feature to automatically identify and configure the available storage disks in your cluster for ODF.
 This option eliminates the need for manual disk selection.
 Unless there are specific disk requirements for ODF provisioning, utilizing the auto discovery feature streamlines the deployment process and reduces the potential for configuration errors.

-Use metro storage classes for ODF installations on remote storage :   When performing an ODF installation that uses remote storage, make sure you use a storage class that has a `VolumeBindingMode` of `WaitForFirstConsumer` which delays the creation of the Block Storage until the first pod that uses this storage is ready to be scheduled.
+Use metro storage classes for ODF installations on remote storage :   When performing an ODF installation that uses remote storage, make sure that you use a storage class that has a `VolumeBindingMode` of `WaitForFirstConsumer` which delays the creation of the Block Storage until the first pod that uses this storage is ready to be scheduled.

 Size your deployment
 :   For a detailed analysis of storage requirements, the [Sizing Tool](https://sizer.ocs.ninja/index.html) to determine your storage capacity needed.
 You can also use the official [Red Hat sizing tool](https://access.redhat.com/labsinfo/ocsst){: external}